symphonists/s3upload_field/README.markdown

 ___0.6 - ST___

-- Now deletes a file from S3 upon deleting an Entry
+- Now deletes a file from S3 upon deleting an Entry (this is optional and set upon creating a S3 field within a section)
 - You can specify an optional CNAME so the files will generate the proper URL without intervention
 - Bug fixes to get it working with Symphony 2.2
 - You can't add a field to a section until you setup your API keys